heyitsgautham/DAA_Module_22/EX 4D DYNAMIC PROGRAMMING – 4.md

 Program to implement to find the minimum number of operations to convert str1 to str2 using Naive recursive method

-.

-Developed by: HIRUTHIK SUDHAKAR
+Developed by: GAUTHAM KRISHNA S
-Register Number:  212223240054
+Register Number:  212223240036
 def ed(x,y,m,n):
     if m==0:
         return n